AdobeDocs/mobile-services.it-IT/help/universal-windows/analytics/analytics.md

 >[!TIP]
 >
->Adobe riserva lo spazio nomi `a.`.
-Oltre a questa limitazione, le variabili di dati di contesto devono semplicemente essere univoche nella tua società di accesso per evitare conflitti.
+>Adobe riserva lo spazio dei nomi `a.`.
+Other than this restriction, context data variables just need to be unique in your login company to avoid collisions.

 ## Products variable {#section_AFBA36F3718C44D29AF81B9E1056A1B4}

-Per impostare *`products`* nell'SDK di Mobile, devi usare una sintassi particolare.
-Per ulteriori informazioni, consultate [Variabile prodotti](/help/universal-windows/analytics/products.md).
+Per impostare *`products`* nell’SDK di Mobile, devi usare una sintassi particolare.
+Per ulteriori informazioni, vedi [Variabile](/help/universal-windows/analytics/products.md)Prodotti.

 ## (Optional) Enable offline tracking {#section_955B2A03EB854742BDFC4A0A3C287009}

 To store hits when the device is offline, you can enable offline tracking in the [SDK methods](/help/universal-windows/c-configuration/methods.md) file.
-Prima di attivare il tracciamento offline, presta particolare attenzione ai requisiti di marca temporale descritti nel riferimento del file di configurazione.
+Pay close attention to the timestamp requirements described in the config file reference before you enable offline tracking.

 ## Geo-location and points of interest {#section_BAD34A8DD013454DB355121316BD7FD4}